ais-climber/a-la-mode/README.md

 # :incoming_envelope: Contact
 - Is something broken?
 You can't run the program?
 Suggestions for features?
 Feel free to file an issue!
 - Want to contribute to bug fixes/quality of life improvements?
 Submit a pull request!
 (I'd be surprised and flattered!)
 - Interested in collaborating on the bigger (i.e. open research question) TODOs?
-Head over to my [contact](https://ais-climber.github.io/contact/) page!
+Head over to [Redacted]